mahoney1/test/setup_newmodel.md

  The docker images can be obtained from the Fabric Nexus docker repository: eg. https://nexus.hyperledger.org/content/repositories/releases/org/hyperledger/fabric/hyperledger-fabric-1.3.0-stable/

+ie find the latest images under this directory (datestamp on right) for the platform you want to download the images eg. Mac, Linux etc

-1. For the peer image - do the following: docker pull nexus3.hyperledger.org:10001/hyperledger/fabric-peer:amd64-1.3.0-stable-1b2d58c
+1. For the peer image - do the following and tag the image with a new label: docker pull nexus3.hyperledger.org:10001/hyperledger/fabric-peer:amd64-1.3.0-stable-1b2d58c docker tag nexus3.hyperledger.org:10001/hyperledger/fabric-peer:amd64-1.3.0-stable-1b2d58c hyperledger/fabric-peer:x86_64-1.3.0

-2. For the orderer image - do the following: docker pull nexus3.hyperledger.org:10001/hyperledger/fabric-orderer:amd64-1.3.0-stable-1b2d58c
+2. For the orderer image - do the following: docker pull nexus3.hyperledger.org:10001/hyperledger/fabric-orderer:amd64-1.3.0-stable-1b2d58c docker tag nexus3.hyperledger.org:10001/hyperledger/fabric-orderer:amd64-1.3.0-stable-1b2d58c hyperledger/fabric-orderer:x86_64-1.3.0

-3. For the Fabric base image - do the following: docker pull nexus3.hyperledger.org:10001/hyperledger/fabric-baseimage:amd64-1.3.0-stable-1b2d58c
+3. For the Fabric base image - do the following: docker pull nexus3.hyperledger.org:10001/hyperledger/fabric-baseimage:amd64-1.3.0-stable-1b2d58c docker tag nexus3.hyperledger.org:10001/hyperledger/fabric-baseimage:amd64-1.3.0-stable-1b2d58c hyperledger/fabric-baseimage:x86_64-1.3.0

-2. For fabric tools, CLI - do the following: docker pull nexus3.hyperledger.org:10001/hyperledger/fabric-tools:amd64-1.3.0-stable-1b2d58c
+2. For fabric tools, CLI - do the following: docker pull nexus3.hyperledger.org:10001/hyperledger/fabric-tools:amd64-1.3.0-stable-1b2d58c docker tag nexus3.hyperledger.org:10001/hyperledger/fabric-tools:amd64-1.3.0-stable-1b2d58c hyperledger/fabric-tools:x86_64-1.3.0

-3. For Fabric ccenv - do the following: docker pull nexus3.hyperledger.org:10001/hyperledger/fabric-ccenv:amd64-1.3.0-stable-1b2d58c
+3. For Fabric ccenv - do the following: docker pull nexus3.hyperledger.org:10001/hyperledger/fabric-ccenv:amd64-1.3.0-stable-1b2d58c docker tag nexus3.hyperledger.org:10001/hyperledger/fabric-ccenv:amd64-1.3.0-stable-1b2d58c hyperledger/fabric-ccenv:x86_64-1.3.0

-Find the latest date on the files listed under this directory (datestamp on right) for the platform you want to download the images eg. Mac, Linux etc

 # Setup your Development environment

-1. The first thing to do is to is to change directory to the Fabric chaincode dev environment inside your `fabric-samples` directory that was cloned earlier
+1. The first thing to do is to is to change directory to the Fabric chaincode dev environment inside your `fabric-samples` directory that was cloned earlier:

     `cd chaincode-docker-devmode`

+2. Copy the file `docker-compose-simple.yaml` from this repository: https://github.com/mahoney1/newprogmodel/  into this directory

+3. Run the following command:

-2. `docker-compose -f docker-compose-simple.yaml down`  # (to clear down any old environments)
+`docker-compose -f docker-compose-simple.yaml down`  # (to clear down any old environments)

-3.  `docker ps -a ` to ensure you have no lingering containers  - if you do, stop them and remove them using `docker stop <container id> ` and `docker rm <container_id>
+4.  `docker ps -a ` to ensure you have no lingering containers  - if you do, stop them and remove them using `docker stop <container id> ` and `docker rm <container_id>

-4. Now start the new Dev mode environment:
+5. Now start the new Dev mode environment:

      `docker-compose -f docker-compose-simple.yaml up`

+Your chaincode development environment should now be up and running.

+# Create a sample chaincode using the new programming model

+1. Make a directory called `updatesample` in the current directory

+2. Copy the file `updatevalues.js`, `package.json`, `index.js`  from this repository: https://github.com/mahoney1/newprogmodel/  into this directory

+The index.js file contains the definition of where the smart contract logic is defined  (see more about the Smart Contract APIs [here](https://www.npmjs.com/package/fabric-contract-api) - and review this for a moment - it provides the 'basic ingredients' for a our smart contract NodeJS implementation and `requires` the contract logic `updatevalues.js` to be included.

+     // index.js
+     'use strict';

+      const UpdateValues = require('./updatevalues.js')

+      module.exports.contracts = ['UpdateValuesContract'];

+3.

 <h2 class='everybody'>Conclusion</h2>